 Everyone on the plane is going to the same place, but their levels of control and involvement are very different.

-As an active real estate investor, because you are putting in the lion’s share of the time and work, you are also rewarded with the lion’s share of the profits.
-As a passive real estate investor, you will be sharing your profits.
+With active real estate investments, because you are putting in the lion’s share of the time and work, you are also rewarded with the lion’s share of the profits.
+Passive real estate investors share a pool of profits.

-However, keep in mind, that just because you are sharing profits, that does not necessarily mean that your return on investment will be lower than if you were to invest actively.
-It all depends on the individual deal, market, loan terms, and other aspects.
+However, keep in mind, that just because you are sharing profits with other real estate investors, that does not necessarily mean that your return on investment will be lower than if you were to invest actively.
+It all depends on each of your real estate deals, the market, loan terms, the business plan, and other aspects.

-As an active real estate investor, you will need to plan for ongoing, upcoming, and unforeseen expenses.
-You might save some money each month for capital reserves and emergencies, but in the event that something bigger goes awry, you may need to put more money into the investment, and/or deal with insurance claims.
+If you’re actively investing, you might save some money each month for capital reserves and emergencies, but in the event that something bigger goes awry, you may need to put more money into the investment, and/or deal with insurance claims.

-In most cases, as a passive real estate investor, your original investment is the only capital you’ll need to put in for the lifecycle of the project.
-If unforeseen circumstances come up and are not able to be covered by the capital reserves or other buffer, you may see lower returns for a while, but it’s rare that you would need to put in additional capital.
+In most cases, as a passive real estate investor, your original investment is the only capital you’ll need to put in for the life cycle of the project.
+As a limited partner passive investor, when unforeseen circumstances come up and are not covered by the capital reserves or other buffer, you may see lower returns for a while, but it’s rare that you would need to put in additional capital.

 With an active real estate investment, depending on how you structure it, you could be held personally liable, and your tenants could come after your other assets, so it’s important to take steps to protect yourself and your assets.

-As an active real estate investor, you should be prepared for a lot of paperwork, both during the acquisition of the property, as well as through the bookkeeping, reports, and legal documents needed throughout the lifecycle of the project.
+As an active real estate investor, you should be prepared for a lot of paperwork, both during the investment process as well as through the bookkeeping, reports, and legal documents needed throughout the life cycle of the project.